 When recycling is prohibitively expensive or technically impossible, used WBTs contribute to the huge quantities of waste textiles sent to landfill or incineration every year.
-Given that existing products are usually made with chemicals such as PFCs which release harmful chemicals into the air when incinerated, this leads to significant impacts on the environment.
+Given that existing products are usually made with chemicals such as poly-fluorinated chemicals (PFCs) which release harmful chemicals into the air when incinerated, this leads to significant impacts on the environment.